je-santos/MPLBM-UT/README.rst

 This repository was created by Javier E. Santos and Abhishek Bihani

-in collaboration with Christopher Landry, Hugh Daigle and Masa Prodanovic
+in collaboration with Christopher Landry, Hugh Daigle, Masa Prodanovic and Wenhui Song

 .. figure:: /illustrations/percolation.png
     :align: right